 Pick a named individual with real authority in that audience.
 Multi-year commitment, voice-led content, structural alignment with the brand's category narrative.

-Measure Citation Share lift attributable to the relationship.
+Measure brand authority lift attributable to the relationship.
 The press placement is the input.
-The AI engine answer is the outcome.
+The sustained brand authority is the outcome.

-A brand ambassador in 2023 was a marketing tactic.
-A brand ambassador in 2026 is a citation infrastructure investment.
-The brands that figured out the difference are compounding.
-The brands still buying single-campaign celebrity endorsements are funding work that does almost nothing.
+A brand ambassador is a brand authority investment.
+The brands that figure out the difference compound substantially.
+The brands buying single-campaign celebrity endorsements fund work that produces minimal sustained value.

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.